Albert McNeil Jubilee Singers perform African American ‘spirituals’ at CSUDH

 Our faculty members participate in conferences around the world, conduct groundbreaking research, and publish books and journal papers that contribute to their field and highlight their expertise.
 We feature those accomplishments and more in this section.
-College of Arts and Humanities Nancy Erbe, professor of negotiation, conflict resolution and peacebuilding, wrote a book review on "Syria: A Decade of Lost Chances" for International Journal of World Peace … More
+College of Extended and International Education Brian Jarrett, director of the Negotiation, Conflict Resolution, and Peacebuilding program, facilitated a workshop in Canada's Yukon territory on restorative … More

 EVENTS ON CAMPUS

 California State University, Dominguez Hills accounting majors will gain valuable knowledge in tax preparation when they join CSUDH alumnus State Board of Equalization Chair Jerome Horton (Class of ’79, B.S., business administration) in hosting a Free Tax Preparation and Family Resource Fair.
 Students and other tax professionals will be volunteering to help hundreds of local resident prepare their taxes.
 Free Tax Preparation and Family Resource Fair Saturday, … More